CoderYihaoWang/coderyihaowang.github.io/content/blog/building-a-hugo-theme/building-a-hugo-theme.md

 This is perhaps an over-simplified version of Hugo's work flow.
 If you look at [Hugo's source code](https://github.com/gohugoio/hugo), you'll find the actual implementation much more complicated.
 But I find this mental model helpful for getting us thinking in Hugo.

 To summarise Hugo's model in one sentence: **everything is a page**, and every page has a corresponding model that provides all the information needed to render it.
 This model is really the central piece of Hugo's flow.
 Everything you write will become its fields, and everything you see on the rendered pages are retrieved from it.
 You provide data to the model by writing markdown (including front matter), and you retrieve data in the templates by accessing the model's fields and methods.
-But please note that this "model" only exists in our mental model, the real implementation is much more sophisticated.
-You can refer to [variables in hugo](https://gohugo.io/variables/), they are corresponding to the "fields" that we are talking about here.
+Unfortunately, you won't be able to find this "model" in any documentation, because it only exists in our mental model, the real implementation is much more sophisticated.
+You can refer to [variables in hugo](https://gohugo.io/variables/), they are corresponding to the model "fields" that we are talking about here.

 So, let's have a closer look at the data flow around this model, it can be separated into three steps (as shown in the diagram above):